Tristan-A-Fry/algorithms-programming-assignments/README.md

 # algorithms-programming-assignments

-There were assignments given to me in my Algorthims course in university.
+These were assignments given to me in my algorthims course in university.

 This will hopefully display some knowledge in programming, more specifically in data structures and algorithms.